Food poisoning compensation experts.

 • Illness or death from carbon monoxide (from staying in poorly maintained hotel

-• Damage to teeth or mouth from foreign objects in food;
+• Damage to the teeth or mouth, from foreign objects such as a metal screw,

 • Choking on foreign objects;